streamr-dev/network/packages/client/README.md

 ```

 ### Requesting a resend of historical events with subscriptions
-By default `subscribe` will not request a resend of historical data, but only subscribe to real time messages.
+By default `subscribe` will not request a resend of historical messages, but only subscribe to real time messages.

 One can either fetch historical messages with the `resend` method:
 ```js